بِسْمِ اللَّهِ الرَّحْمَنِ الرَّحِيمِ

 Text Size:

 Tahnik is a beautiful Sunnah practice performed for a newborn baby, involving the gentle placement of a softened date (or other sweet substance) into the baby's mouth and rubbing it on the palate.
 The Prophet Muhammad (peace be upon him) regularly performed tahnik for newborn companions, as reported by Anas ibn Malik (RA): "The son of Abu Talhah was born, and I took him to the Prophet (peace be upon him).
 He asked, 'Do you have any dates?'
 I said yes and gave him dates.
-He chewed them, then took some from his mouth and put it into the child's mouth, rubbing it on his palate, and named him 'Abdullah" (Bukhari and Muslim).
+He chewed them, then took some from his mouth and put it into the child's mouth, rubbing it on his palate, and named him 'Abdullah'" (Bukhari and Muslim).
 This practice carries profound spiritual significance: it is the first thing to enter the baby's stomach, ideally from a righteous person, conveying blessings (barakah) and connecting the child to the Prophetic tradition from the moment of birth.
-Traditionally, families seek a pious individual-a scholar, elder, or someone known for righteousness-to perform tahnik and make supplications for the child's future.
+Traditionally, families seek a pious individual,a scholar, elder, or someone known for righteousness,to perform tahnik and make supplications for the child's future.
 The ceremony often accompanies the naming (tasmiyah) and the Aqiqah sacrifice.
 Tahnik reflects Islamic concern for the child's spiritual well-being from birth, seeking Allah's protection and blessings, and introducing the sweetness of faith symbolically through the physical sweetness of dates.
+Tahnik also has practical benefits.
+Dates are nutritious and easily digestible, providing the newborn with natural sugars and nutrients.
+The Prophet's practice of chewing the date first softened it, making it safe for the baby.
+The date also has antibacterial properties, which may help the infant.
+The timing of tahnik is traditionally on the seventh day after birth, when the Aqiqah sacrifice is also performed.
+However, it can be done earlier, as the Prophet sometimes did tahnik for newborns immediately after birth.
+The person performing tahnik also makes supplication for the child, asking Allah for blessings, righteousness, and a good life.
+The Prophet's supplications for children often included asking for barakah (blessings) and protection.
+Tahnik is a sunnah that connects the child to the Prophetic tradition from the first moments of life.
+It shows that Islamic guidance covers all aspects of life, including welcoming newborns.
+It also emphasizes community involvement,the righteous are invited to bless the child, and the community celebrates the new addition.
+For believers, tahnik is a beautiful way to welcome a child into the world, to seek Allah's blessings, and to connect the child to the Prophet's sunnah.
+It reminds that children are a trust from Allah, and that their spiritual journey begins from the very start of their lives.

 Category: Events